 Of course, you’ll need a mattress to go with all those bed bases.
 Good thing we makes those too!
 One of our most popular models is the AS3.
 This versatile, medium-feel mattress is made to accommodate multiple sleep styles and lots of different preferences.

 This plant-based memory foam mattress is perfect for both the rigid platform bed and both adjustable base models.
 Its Bio-Pur® foam is more breathable and more responsive than traditional memory foam.

 That means not only will it keep you cool all night long.
 It will also bounce back into shape as soon as you move.
 This makes it perfect for hot sleepers and active sleepers alike!
 It’s also great for sleepers with allergies because the Bio-Pur® foam resists common allergens like mold and mildew.

 Below the Bio-Pur® comfort layer, you’ll find the HIVE® transition layer, which offers targeted support to different areas of the body.
-Under that, the Bio-Core® support layer encourages spinal alignment and ensures this mattress will resist sagging and soft spots for a full 20 years.
+Under that, the Bio-Core® support layer encourages spinal alignment and ensures a mattress that won’t sag and will resist soft spots for a full 20 years.